-Cultural AssumptionsBecoming more like Christ in our words, actions and character is a central part of being a disciple of Jesus.
+Cultural AssumptionsBecoming more like Christ is a central part of being a disciple of Jesus.

 I’ll always remember the first time I went whitewater rafting.
 It was both exhilarating and scary at the same time!
 As we were getting ready to brave the rapids, the guide told our raft, “It’s what’s under the surface that you really need to watch out for.
 It’s the things you can’t see that can hurt you the most.”